8 to be Inducted Into Hall of Fame

 There is no target number to elect to the HoF or as Ambassadors each year.

-The Ambassador of Baseball Award is selected by the Board of Trustees each year.
+The Ambassador of Baseball Award is selected by the Board of Trustees.
 Nominations may come from anyone with an interest, and the number of individuals so honored each year will be at the discretion of the Trustees.

 – Tom Giffen